Salsaadany/simple_shell/README.md

+This is the second ALX SE team project

 General

 Who designed and implemented the original Unix operating system Who wrote the first version of the UNIX shell
 Who invented the B programming language (the direct predecessor to the C programming language)